AlecSands/toDoList/README.md

 - [x] Create function to convert database object to d3 object.
 - [x] Refresh force directed graph when 'refreshTasks()' is called.
 - [x] Refactor and comment code.
+- [ ] Match colors on graph to colors in list.